GeoscienceAustralia/ptha/R/README.md

 initial conditions for complex earthquake scenarios, see [here](examples/combine_tsunami_sources/combine_tsunami_sources.R).

-* Compute the tsunami associated with each earthquake event. rptha does not provide a tsunami solver, so other software is required for this step.
+* Compute the tsunami associated with each earthquake event.
 In realistic PTHA applications this is the most computationally demanding part of the process.
+In general, the user is encouraged to provide their own tsunami propagation code, although one option is provided in [propagation](../propagation).
   * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then [combine them later](examples/combine_tsunami_sources/combine_tsunami_gauges.R).
 This is relatively